 Just before we left on holiday, much to my surprise, I noticed a sudden big increase in bee activity around the swarm 3 hive, which had been savagely robbed to destruction about a month earlier, and since then seemed completely quiet and unoccupied.

-When we returned this hive was still really active, so I’m assuming that a swarm from elsewhere had checked out the hive, considered it up to scratch, and moved in.
+When we returned from our break, this hive was still really active, so I’m assuming that a swarm from elsewhere had checked out the hive, considered it up to scratch, and moved in.
 This was really very satisfying given that the “hive” still hadn’t been finished, and that I’d had to knock it up in a hurry with the swarm flurry in May, from old floorboards and a vintage mahogany table top we’d bought years ago.
-With some left over bubble-wrap insulation from The Hut’s construction, added as a late addition.
+With some leftover bubble-wrap insulation from The Hut’s construction, added as a late addition.

-Meanwhile the first swarm, in the German butter churn based hive above, looks to be becoming very active and strong.
-Fingers crossed that it hasn’t done so well that it won’t be thinking of swarming again this year…
+Meanwhile the first swarm, in the German butter churn ‘hive’ above, looks to be becoming very active and strong.
+Fingers crossed that it hasn’t done so well that it won’t be thinking of swarming again this year.

 A new species for me, and therefore also the first ever sighting at Gelli Uchaf.
 Click here for more details and photos on the UK Butterflies site.